How do I troubleshoot issues with my EBS volume mounts in Amazon EKS?

 kubectl logs deployment/ebs-csi-controller -n kube-system -c csi-provisioner

-If the EBS volumes are failing to attach to the pod, review the csi-attacher logs to understand why.
-Run the following command to retrieve the csi-attacher container logs:
+If the EBS volumes fail to attach to the pod, then review the csi-attacher logs.
+To retrieve the csi-attacher container logs, run the following command:

 kubectl logs deployment/ebs-csi-controller -n kube-system -c csi-attacher

-Verify that the Amazon EBS CSI driver controller service account is annotated with the correct IAM role and that the IAM role has the required permissions
+Make sure that the EBS CSI driver controller service account is annotated with the correct IAM role.
+Also, make sure that the IAM role has the required permissions.

-Unauthorized errors in your PVC events or in your ebs-csi-controller logs are caused by the following:
+The following issues result in unauthorized errors in your PVC events or in your ebs-csi-controller logs:

-1. Run the following command to determine if the service account used by ebs-csi-controller pods has the correct annotation:
+1. To determine if the ebs-csi-controller pods' service account has the correct annotation, run the following command:

-2. Verify that the IAM OIDC provider for the cluster is created, and that the IAM role has the required permissions to perform EBS API calls.
-Also, verify that the IAM role's trust policy trusts the service account ebs-csi-controller-sa.
+3. Verify that you created the IAM OpenID Connect (OIDC) provider for the cluster.
+Also, verify that the IAM role has the required permissions to perform EBS API calls.
+Make sure that the IAM role's trust policy trusts the service account ebs-csi-controller-sa.

-3. Review your account's AWS CloudTrail logs to verify that the CreateVolume, AttachVolume, and DetachVolume calls are being made.
-Also review the CloudTrail logs to determine which principal made the calls.
-This information helps you determine if the service account IAM role is being used by the controller or the worker node IAM role.
+4. Verify that AWS CloudTrail makes the CreateVolume, AttachVolume, and DetachVolume calls.
+To do this, review the CloudTrail logs.
+Also, review the logs to determine which principal makes the calls.
+This helps you determine if the controller or the worker node IAM role uses the service account IAM role.

 Verify the persistent volume's node affinity

-Each persistent volume is created with a node affinity limiting attachment of persistent volumes to nodes within a single Availability Zone.
-This is because EBS volumes can only be attached to pods or nodes running on the same Availability Zone that they were created in.
-If pods that are scheduled on to nodes in one Availability Zone try to use the EBS persistent volume in a different Availability Zone, you receive an error similar to the following:
+Each persistent volume has a node affinity that limits the attachment of persistent volumes to nodes within a single Availability Zone.
+This is because you can attach EBS volumes only to pods or nodes that run in the same Availability Zone that you created them in.
+If the scheduled pods for nodes in one Availability Zone use the EBS persistent volume in a different Availability Zone, then you receive this error:

-You can verify the persistent volume's node affinity by running the following command.
-In the following example command, replace persistent-volume-name with your volume's name.
+To verify the persistent volume's node affinity, run the following command.
+Replace PERSISTENT_VOLUME_NAME with your volume's name:

-Note: Keep in mind that you can't mount an EBS volume to two different pods running on two different worker nodes.
-The EBS volume can be attached to pods running on one node but can't be attached to another node at the same time.
-If you try to attach your EBS volume to two different pods on different worker nodes, the pod fails and you receive an error similar to the following:
+Note: You can't mount an EBS volume to two different pods that run on two different worker nodes.
+You can attach the EBS volume to pods that run on one node, but you can't attach it to another node at the same time.
+If you try to attach your EBS volume to two pods on different worker nodes, then the pod fails and you receive this error:

-Make sure that your EBS controller pods have connectivity to the EC2 API
+Make sure that your EBS controller pods have connectivity to the Amazon Elastic Compute Cloud (Amazon EC2) API

-If you see errors indicating connection timeouts in the EBS-CSI-Controller logs, then the EBS CSI controller might not be connected to the EC2 API.
-If the controller pods have connectivity issues to the EC2 API, then you see an error similar to the following when creating your PVC:
+If you have connection timeout errors in the ebs-csi-controller logs, then the EBS CSI controller might not be connected to the Amazon EC2 API.
+If the controller pods have connectivity issues when you create your PVC, then you see this error:

-To correct this error, verify the EBS controller pods' subnets have connectivity to EC2 API.
-If you're running a private cluster with an HTTP/HTTPS proxy, verify that your EBS CSI controller pods are configured to use the HTTP/HTTPS proxy.
-EBS CSI driver's helm installation supports setup of an HTTP/HTTPS proxy.
+To resolve this error, check that the subnets of the EBS controller pods have connectivity to the EC2 API.
+If you run a private cluster with an HTTP/HTTPS proxy, then verify that your EBS CSI controller pods can use the HTTP/HTTPS proxy.
+EBS CSI driver's helm installation supports setup of an HTTP/HTTPS proxy (from the GitHub website).

 AWS OFFICIAL